 Spanish-Habsburg empire, 1648, in green.
-Dutch territory, recently independent, in red.
+The Dutch Republic, recently independent, in red.
 (Wikimedia Commons)

 While the United Netherlands had been growing economically and liberalizing, Spain had been weakening – despite its imports of silver and gold from the Americas.
 With their activities and trade abroad, Spain's social structure remained basically unchanged.
 Into the 1600s its landed aristocracy held on its powers, and many if not most Spaniards clung to the values of the aristocracy.
 There was the belief that business was fit only for Jews, Arabs and other foreigners.
 For employment, people looked to the Church, to the imperial court and to governmental bureaucracy.
 Rather than bourgeoisie's interest in frugality, those with wealth squandered it on luxuries for the sake of prestige, and Spain's Habsburg rulers squandered wealth fighting wars for the sake of prestige and their Catholic faith.

 Rather than being interested in balancing its financial books, the king's government was engaged in deficit spending.
 The precious metals gathered from the Americas was used to purchase goods from other countries.
 Much of the coffee and tobacco that Spain took from the Americas it consumed rather than sold to other countries.
 It fell to Dutch merchants to buy goods in Spanish ports and transport them elsewhere, including to the colonists in the Americas.
 And the English and French were also selling goods to the colonists in America.